Nouran-Salah/Computer-Networks-and-Security/des-encryption/README.md

 - **Purpose**: Automates the build process for the project on Windows systems.
 - **Functionality**:
-  - Compiles the source files in the `src/` directory using GCC.
+  - Compiles the source files in the `src\` directory using GCC.
   - Places the compiled object files in the `obj\` directory (created if it doesn't exist).
   - Links the object files to generate the executable file named `des_encryption.exe`.
   - Echoes messages to indicate the progress of the build process.